Abdopus aculeatus

-Abdopus aculeatus is a small octopus species in the order Octopoda.
-A. aculeatus has the common name of algae octopus due to its typical resting camouflage, which resembles a gastropod shell overgrown with algae.
+Abdopus aculeatus is a small species of octopus in the order Octopoda.
+It has the common name algae octopus due to its typical resting camouflage, which resembles a gastropod shell overgrown with algae.
 It is small in size with a mantle around the size of a small orange (c.
 7 cm) and arms 25 cm in length, and is adept at mimicking its surroundings.

-A. aculeatus has been described as "the only land octopus", because it lives on beaches, walking from one tidal pool to the next as it hunts for crab.
-Many octopuses can crawl short distances on land when necessary, but no others do so routinely.
+A. aculeatus has been described as "the only land octopus", because it lives on beaches walking from one tidal pool to the next hunting for crabs.
+Many other octopuses can crawl short distances on land when necessary, but only A. aculeatus is known to do so on a routine basis.

 World range and habitat

 Algae octopuses are found throughout intertidal zones along the Indonesian, Philippine, and Northern Australian coastlines.
 They primarily live in areas with abundant sea grass coverage and occupy dens built into the sandy seafloor, which they line with small pebbles.
 In its resting camouflage, A. aculeatus displays mottled ochre, gray, and brown colors that resemble a shell overgrown with algae, and dark arm bars reminiscent of hermit crab legs.